 If you’re a youtuber, you’re probably just as guilty of leaving in a video intro that does that very thing.

-Sure your regular subscribers might be interested in the fact that you were up all night because Mr McBarkin the neighbours dog was up all night barking, but newbies to your channel probably aren’t.
+Sure your regular subscribers might be interested in the fact that you were up all night because Mr McBarkin the neighbors dog was up all night barking, but newbies to your channel probably aren’t.
 And yes I might have a little pent up anger over Mr McBarkins night time antics because he’s the most annoyingly cute demon dog in the world.

 You’ve got about 10 seconds to convince a viewer to carry on watching your videos so you want to make those first 10 seconds count.